 (NB.
 This is not an exhaustive list.)

-Generally, only employees who have a year’s continuity of service can claim unfair dismissal.
+Generally, only employees who have two years’ continuity of service can claim unfair dismissal.
 But this rule does not apply if you are claiming automatic unfair dismissal (NB. dismissal for any of the reasons listed above would constitute automatic unfair dismissal).

 You must also comply with strict time limits to claim unfair dismissal.
 Normally a claim must be brought within three months of the last day of employment, counting the last day of employment as the first day of the three month period.